Philip Percival

-Philip Hope Percival (1886–1966) was an English-born renowned white hunter and early safari guide in colonial Kenya.
+Philip Hope Percival (1886–1966) was a renowned English-born white hunter and early safari guide in colonial Kenya.
 During his career, he guided Theodore Roosevelt, Baron Rothschild, and Ernest Hemingway on African hunts.
 Hemingway modelled the fictional hunter Robert Wilson in his story "The Short Happy Life of Francis Macomber" after Percival.
 Percival also worked with well-known white hunters like Bror von Blixen-Finecke and mentored Sydney Downey and Harry Selby, and was known in African hunting circles as the "Dean of Hunters".

 Early life

 Percival was born in Newcastle upon Tyne in Northern England, at the tail end of the 19th century.
 When Philip was still quite young, his older brother Blaney (born 1875) went off to East Africa, and proceeded to send Philip several exciting accounts of his life as a game warden there.
 When Philip turned 21, he inherited a small sum of money and struck out to join his brother in Africa, sailing to Mombasa.
 Percival settled in Limuru, where he grew coffee and wheat and bred ostriches, cattle and horses.